CrazyChickenDev/CPE461-CGPA-Calculator/README.md

 # CPE461-CGPA-Calculator
-A software designed to calculate the CGPA of Engineering Students in UNIBEN
+A software designed to calculate the CGPA of Engineering Students in UNIBEN and written in Javascript.